 Named after the first ship to navigate the Arctic Northeast Passage, the stylish new vessel represents the next generation of polar expedition ships, having been designed for worldwide cruising with a focus on high-latitude areas.

-SH Vega will boast a PC5 ice-strengthened hull, 5-megawatt diesel-electric hybrid propulsion system with selective catalytic reduction, and 3-megawatt max. battery package.
-At 113 metres, the 10,500 GT vessel has been designed to explore the most inaccessible places in the world.
+SH Vega will boast a PC5 ice-strengthened hull, a 5-megawatt diesel-electric hybrid propulsion system with selective catalytic reduction, and 3-megawatt max. battery package.
+At LOA 113 m, the vessel has been designed to explore the most inaccessible places in the world.

 Providing 5-star accommodation for 152 passengers in 76 staterooms and suites, the majority of which with large balconies, SH Vega is to be operated by an onboard team of 120 crew to provide high level of personal service.